elsentjhung/elsentjhung.github.io/tutorial.md

 ### __0. Programming languages__

-You should learn at least one high programming language _e.g._ Python, and one low level programming language, _e.g._ C or C++.
+You should learn at least one high level programming language _e.g._ Python, and one low level programming language, _e.g._ C or C++.
 This tutorial assumes knowledge of Python.

 #### __0.1.
 Python__